TEST - EMERGENCY MESSAGE - TEST

 Walter wants to emphasize that college students can also enjoy the rich student life experience that is often associated with four-year residential colleges.
 Ashley played competitive fast-pitch softball for the college team and continued her passion for sports by working for the World Cup in South Africa.
 She also joined a sorority at University of Washington and "fit right in."

 Ryan, Walter's son, also found a "traditional college experience" as the president of his fraternity at Eastern Washington University, where he transferred after receiving his A.A. degree from a college.
 Walter says " college was good for Ryan as it gave him a chance to learn more about himself and his talents."
 Ryan earned a bachelor's degree in information technology and now works for the World Famous, Pike Place Fish Market.

-An enthusiastic advocate for community colleges, Walter says that "community colleges serve as a great bridge from high school to the future."
-He cites affordability, convenient locales and practical experience as key reasons why his family chose community colleges.
+An enthusiastic advocate for colleges, Walter says that " colleges serve as a great bridge from high school to the future."
+He cites affordability, convenient locales and practical experience as key reasons why his family chose colleges.
 "We got the biggest and right bang for our buck, and it worked incredibly well for my entire family."